 Mission Statement & Collection Development Policy

-Armstrong Atlantic State University establishes an Archives and Special Collections with the legal authority to collect, preserve and make available historical records as outlined in its mission statement and collection policy.
-The AASU Archives and Special Collections are administered the Director of Lane Library.
+Armstrong State University establishes an Archives and Special Collections with the legal authority to collect, preserve and make available historical records as outlined in its mission statement and collection policy.
+The Armstrong Archives and Special Collections are administered the Director of Lane Library.

 Statement of Purpose: